|ONCE FALLEN ANNOTATED TABLE OF CONTENTS

 officer pulled me out of bed to “take me downtown.”
 During the short ride to the jail, the investigator asked me if I knew

-responded with a comment about a fight I had been involved in a few months earlier.
-At the station, the investigator
+with a comment about a fight I had been involved in a few months earlier.
+At the station, the investigator questioned me

-questioned me about the crime I had committed.
-I denied it at first, even feigned surprise at the accusation, but after a
+about the crime I had committed.
+I denied it at first, even feigned surprise at the accusation, but after a few minutes of

-few minutes of questioning I confessed.
-It felt as if I was watching a movie from a first-person perspective rather than
+questioning I confessed.
+It felt as if I was watching a movie from a first-person perspective rather than feeling like this

-feeling like this was actually happening.
-Perhaps it was a way to cope with the scene unfolding before me, or perhaps I
+was actually happening.
+Perhaps it was a way to cope with the scene unfolding before me, or perhaps I was simply in

-was simply in shock.
+shock.
 I felt so detached from myself it was if I had died, at least in a spiritual sense.
-It is for this reason I
+It is for this reason I refer to that

 I read a quote from Malcolm X that stated how a man never gets over the prison bars because the bars burn a

-me that night.
+that night.
 Those bars are unforgiving, indiscriminate, and seemingly eternal.
-These bars outlast every coping
+These bars outlast every coping strategy

-strategy our mind devises to deal with being trapped within the confines of the steel cage.
-Those bars would be my
+our mind devises to deal with being trapped within the confines of the steel cage.
+Those bars would be my cradle as my

-cradle as my second life began, serving as a lasting monument to a monumental mistake and, ironically, a protective
+second life began, serving as a lasting monument to a monumental mistake and, ironically, a protective environment for

-than my spiritual life.
+my spiritual life.
 Prison life abounds with stories about the fate of those accused of sex crimes in prison.
-They are
+They are called

-called “chicken hawks,” “baby-rapers,” and “child molesters;” sex offenders are at “the bottom of the food chain;” “Big
+“chicken hawks,” “baby-rapers,” and “child molesters;” sex offenders are at “the bottom of the food chain;” “Big Bubba”

-Bubba” turns sex offenders into “women.”
-Information, or at times, “misinformation,” passes quickly through the prison
+turns sex offenders into “women.”
+Information, or at times, “misinformation,” passes quickly through the prison system,

-system, ensuring others know who you are (the rumor that spread about me was I was arrested for sodomizing a 3-
+ensuring others know who you are (the rumor that spread about me was I was arrested for sodomizing a 3-year-old

-year-old boy).
-I was placed on suicide watch, but I was still sharing a cell with another prisoner; perhaps the officers
+boy).
+I was placed on suicide watch, but I was still sharing a cell with another prisoner; perhaps the officers were really

-were really more concerned with my death at the hands of another inmate rather than my own hands.
-Though many of
+more concerned with my death at the hands of another inmate rather than my own hands.
+Though many of the inmates

-the inmates were rather nasty towards me at first, I never experienced any actual violence.
-In time, I would be treated
+were rather nasty towards me at first, I never experienced any actual violence.
+In time, I would be treated the same as

 There are many reasons why so many people “find God” in prison.
 My reasons were a combination of fear, boredom,